wagtail/rfcs/text/054-internationalisation.md

 #### Language-aware URL routing

 Wagtail’s built-in [`serve` view](https://github.com/wagtail/wagtail/blob/master/wagtail/core/views.py#L10) does not account for the language set by Django’s [`LocaleMiddleware`](https://docs.djangoproject.com/en/3.0/ref/middleware/#django.middleware.locale.LocaleMiddleware)/[`i18n_patterns`](https://docs.djangoproject.com/en/3.0/topics/i18n/translation/#django.conf.urls.i18n.i18n_patterns).
-So the homepage model has to override `route()` method to route requests in a locale-aware way.

-The problem with relying on Pages to override the `route()` method is there’s no way for Wagtail to be able to reverse this logic for generating URLs to translated pages.

-Having a standard approach for how languages should be represented in URLs would mean that Wagtail can handle both routing and reversing of URL paths and third-party apps wouldn't need to monkey-patch `Site.get_root_paths` or `Page.get_url`.
+Both `wagtail-localize` and `wagtailtrans` work around this issue in different ways:

+* `wagtail-localize` overrides the `route()` method on homepages to redirect requests into the correct language tree.
+But the problem with this is Wagtail is unable to reverse the URLs to non-english pages so it also monkey-patches `Site.get_root_paths` and `Page.get_url`. to override this logic.
+* `wagtailtrans` sets the slug of the homepages to match the language codes, but this relies on editors to set them correctly and doesn't make use of `i18n_patterns` which the site should be using anyway for Django views (eg, search).

+If this logic was standardised, we could implement this in a way that works well with Django tools without having to monkey-patch Wagtail's internal logic from third-party modules.

 #### Simpler queries for filtering by language

-Having the locale filter on the base page model makes it much simpler to filter pages by language.
-Both [`wagtail-localize`](https://github.com/wagtail/wagtail-localize) and [`wagtailtrans`](https://github.com/wagtail/wagtailtrans) add fields

-This is also important for the API module where it mostly works with the base `Page` model and has no ability to filter on page-specific files
+Having the `locale` field on the base `Page` model makes it much simpler to filter pages by language.
+This is important for supporting locale filters in the page explorer and the API as both of these places work with the base `Page` model and having to `JOIN` data from child models would impact performance.

 #### A standard approach that can be built on by many third-party libraries

+Currently, each translation app has to reinvent these models.
 If we decide on a standard approach, it would provide a foundation for building better translation workflows.
-New translation apps could be built that don’t need to reinvent how the models are done each time.
-Using the same models means a user could even switch between translation apps over time without having to migrate.
+It would also make it easier for users to migrate between different workflow modules as more get created in the future.

 ### Drawbacks

-**What if it turns out later to not be the best approach?**
+#### What if it turns out later to not be the best approach?

 In this document I will go into all the other approaches we've come across in the past and compare them so you can decide if this is the best approach.
 It’s been 6 years since Wagtail was released so we’ve most likely found most of the possible approaches for translation already.
 We’re in the best place we’ve ever been to pick a standard approach.